 The Glass Menagerie

-Deception and Lies Theme
+The Glass Menagerie Theme of Deception and Lies

 In The Glass Menagerie, Amanda retreats from reality by denial and deliberately deluding herself as to the true nature of things.
 She refuses to see that her daughter is crippled or her son a writer who likes to drink, raising the notion that parents often see only the good qualities in their children.
 She is also somewhat blind as to her own status; although she readily admits that she is old, Amanda still thinks of herself as the pretty Southern Belle, getting all dolled up and playing the charming hostess.